mosen/buildy/README.md

 TODO
 ====

-* Rewrite and reformat copy, concat, and csslint tasks.
 * Separate the logger logic from the other modules.
 * Clarify the custom task autoloading method.
 * Cover more test cases for each built in task
-* Re-examine task functions that were imported from utils.js, as they may be suboptimal for the new layout.
-(40%)
 * Standardise an option for producing .json formatted reports from tasks that produce that kind of output.
 * Make task registry a public property or method of queue
+* Make queue the top level export of queue.js
 * Standardise tasks that operate on a batch of files so that they have a destination directory, destination file prefix and suffix.
 * Establish a defaults system, so that a task option can be defaulted for the entire queue or set of queues.
+* Rename 'promise' to 'status' object that is passed to task, the same object can be used to send back log messages to the controlling queue.